A unique tartan designed for Travellers of all kinds.

 The fabric I've designed which is based on the tartan; I've now made into cotton neckerchief scarves, which will also be available in satin and chiffon too.
 There will also be a pure cotton T-towel available with a guipure wheel lace trim.

-I will be creating lots of different items using this unique plaid design in the future, so watch this space and keep 'check'ing in!
+I will be creating lots of different items using this unique plaid design in the future, so watch this space and keep 'checking in' I'd like to think that 'Travelling the Road' tartan design, will become as recognisable as a Burberry tartan.

 Because the neckerchief scarves are all hand made by me they vary slightly in size, so the measurements given are approximate.